puppetlabs/puppet-docs/source/puppet/4.10/services_agent_windows.markdown

 #### While logged in to the target system

 On Windows, you can start a configuration run with the "Run Puppet Agent" Start menu item.
-This will show the status of the run in a command prompt window.
+This shows the status of the run in a command prompt window.

 You **must be logged in as an administrator** to do this.
-On Windows 7/2008 and later, Windows will ask for User Account Control confirmation when you start a configuration run:
+On Windows 7/2008 and later, Windows asks for User Account Control confirmation when you start a configuration run:

 ![UAC dialog][uac]